 John Ghazvinian

-He is also the author of UNTAPPED: The Scramble for Africa’s Oil – a high-octane narrative that reveals the challenges, obstacles, reasons for despair and for hope emerging from one of the world’s energy hot spots.
-John is the coeditor of AMERICAN AND MUSLIM WORLDS 1500-1900 and his writing has appeared in Newsweek, the Sunday Times, The New Statesman, Slate, and The Nation.
+He is also the author of UNTAPPED: The Scramble for Africa’s Oil – a high-octane narrative that reveals the challenges, obstacles, reasons for despair and for hope emerging from one of the world’s energy hot spots – and the coeditor of AMERICAN AND MUSLIM WORLDS 1500-1900.
+His writing has appeared in Newsweek, the New York Times, the Washington Post, the Los Angeles Times, The Nation, the Sunday Times and the Huffington Post.

-He earned his doctorate in history at Oxford University, and was the recipient of a “Public Scholar” fellowship from the National Endowment for the Humanities and a fellowship from the Carnegie Corporation’s special initiative on Islam.
+John earned his doctorate in history at Oxford University, and was the recipient of a “Public Scholar” fellowship from the National Endowment for the Humanities in 2016-2017, as well as a fellowship from the Carnegie Corporation’s special initiative on Islam in 2009-2010.

 AMERICA AND IRAN